 Look for both UVA and UVB coverage

-We’ve mentioned that UVB rays cause sunburn, but did you know it’s the UVA rays that cause long term skin damage and premature ageing?
-Look for sun protection with a maximum five-star rating against skin damage caused by UVA rays, so you can be reassured that you’re getting the best protection available.
+We’ve mentioned that UVB rays cause sunburn, but did you know that it’s the UVA rays that cause long term skin damage and premature ageing?
+Always look for sun protection with a maximum five-star rating against skin damage caused by UVA rays, then you can lie back and relax, knowing that you’re getting the best protection available.

-The Wilko sun protection range offers effective UVB and five-star UVA protection, and we now show the protection level on the front of the pack so it’s easy to see.
-Also, it’s great value so won’t burn a hole in your pocket!
-Click here to read the Daily Mail’s review of our Wilko Moisturising Sun Lotion SPF50, where they give it a fantastic 9/10.
+Our sun protection range offers effective UVB and five-star UVA protection, and we now show the protection level on the front of the pack so it’s easy to see.
+And the great value means it won’t burn a hole in your pocket!
+Read the Daily Mail’s review of Wilko Moisturising Sun Lotion SPF50, which they rated a fantastic 9/10.

 Are sprays superior or are lotions cream of the crop?

 The best thing about sun sprays is that they’re easy to apply.
-Also, they help prevent your hands getting greasy from rubbing cream in.
-Our clear sprays are quick drying, ideal for sports and being active in the sun.
+They also help prevent your hands getting greasy from rubbing cream in.
+Our clear sprays are quick drying and ideal for sports and being active in the sun.
 Great for people that are less likely to smother themselves in sun lotion, our clear sprays help provide the protection you need in the sun.

 Should you opt for sensitive?

-If you have sensitive skin, it’s important to choose a suncare product that won’t cause you any irritation – so you can enjoy your time in the sun knowing you’re giving your skin optimum protection, whilst reducing the risk of sun induced allergies and rashes.
+If you have sensitive skin it’s important to choose a sun protection that won’t cause any irritation.
+Choose carefully and you can enjoy your time in the sun knowing you’re giving your skin the best possible protection at the same time as reducing the risk of sun-induced allergies or rashes.

-We’ve specially developed a sensitive range by taking out ingredients which can cause irritation and allergies, whilst still being formulated to moisturise the skin.
-Dermatologically tested and approved, the range is available in SPF30 and SPF50 and is free from colours, preservatives and fragrance.
+We’ve developed a sensitive range by taking out ingredients which can cause irritation and allergies and making sure the formula moisturises the skin.
+Dermatologically tested and approved, the range is available in SPF30 and SPF50 and is free from colour, preservatives and fragrance.

 Looking after your little one in the sun

 Whichever sun protection product you use, make sure you use it properly.
-Try and apply your suncare product 30 minutes before heading outside, to give it enough time to soak in.
-Also, make sure you’ve covered every inch of your exposed skin.
-Reapply your suncream every couple of hours, or more often if you’re swimming or sweating.
+Try and apply your suncare product 30 minutes before heading outside to give it enough time to soak in.
+Make sure you’ve covered every inch of your exposed skin, even the tricky bits!
+Reapply every couple of hours, or more often if you’re swimming or sweating.